aerogear/aerogear-ios-cookbook/GoogleDrive/GoogleDrive.md

 After that you just need to open the ```GoogleDrive.xcworkspace``` file in XCode and you're all set.

-## Google setup
+## Google setup (optional)
 We're using Google Drive as an example, similar code could be used for facebook or any OAuth2 provider.
 To set up you environment, refer to your provider.

-I give you the links and detailled setup for GoogleDrive however as I noticed it is quite pooly documented for iOS app.
+Here is the links and detailled setup instructions for GoogleDrive however as I noticed it is quite pooly documented for iOS app.

+NOTES: This step is optional if your want to try the GoogleDrive app out of the box.
+The client id for 'GoogleDrive' has already been generated and [is available in the app](https://github.com/aerogear/aerogear-ios-cookbook/blob/master/GoogleDrive/GoogleDrive/AGViewController.m#L75).
+However if you want to create your own app, you will have to go through your provider setup instruction.
+Here's how to do it for Google Drive.

 1. Have a Google account
 2. Go to [Google cloud console](https://cloud.google.com/console#/project), create a new project